jaysalvat/buzz/README.md

 Please don't edit files in the `dist` subdirectory as it is generated via Grunt.
 You'll find source code in the `src` subdirectory!
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

+PLEASE DO NOT use Gruntfile.
+I will. :)

 License
 -------